 Canadian banks have processed 670,000 mortgage deferrals in first month

-TORONTO, April 17 (Reuters) - Canadian banks processed more than 670,000 mortgage deferrals or skip-a-payments in the month since the measure was announced to help consumers weather the economic hit from the COVID-19 outbreak, the Canadian Bankers Association said on Friday.
+TORONTO, April 17 (Reuters) - Canadian banks processed more than 670,000 mortgage deferrals or skipped payments in the month since announcing a measure to help consumers weather the economic hit from the COVID-19 outbreak, the Canadian Bankers Association said on Friday.

 That represents about 14% of 13 lenders' home loan books, and the vast majority of requests were approved, the industry group said in an e-mailed statement.